YashitaaArya/YashitaaArya/README.md

 # Welcome to my GitHub Profile!

-👋 Hi there!

-About Me

-💼 Active member of the Robotics Society at NIT Hamirpur

-🎓 Pursuing B.Tech in Computer Science and Engineering (Graduating 2026)

-💻 Passionate about:

-Robotics and Automation

-Programming (Python, C/C++, OOPs, and DSA)

-Robotics Operating Systems (ROS 1 and ROS 2)

-Data Analysis and Visualization (MATLAB)

-🎨 Skilled in Graphic Design using Canva and Adobe Photoshop

-🌟 Regularly practicing coding challenges on LeetCode and CodeChef

-🎶 Hobbies: Singing and stargazing (Astronomy)

 👋 Hi there!<br>
 I'm Yashitaa Arya, a passionate tech enthusiast currently pursuing a B.Tech in Computer Science and Engineering at NIT Hamirpur (graduating in 2026).
 As a member of the Robotics Society at NIT-H, I’m driven by a deep interest in coding and robotics and love exploring cutting-edge technologies.